owos02/Linux-Introduction/README.md

 You can either Install things as System Package, or as Flatpak.

-I personally recommend Flatpak as a lot of the software has more recent versions in the Flatpak format but it is more Space hungry than a System Package.
+I personally recommend Flatpak as a lot of the Software has more recent versions in the Flatpak format but it is more Space hungry than a System Package.

 ### Terminal